-Physical limitations due to age and/or poor health shall be considered in the design of housing developments for elderly residents.
-Buildings designed for elderly residents shall have unit entries at grade, or a minimum of two elevators shall be provided to serve dwelling units on upper levels.
-Barrier-free units of different types and sizes shall be dispersed throughout the development.
+Physical limitations due to age and/or poor health should be considered in the design of housing developments for elderly residents.
+Buildings designed for elderly residents should have unit entries at grade, or a minimum of two elevators should be provided to serve dwelling units on upper levels.
+Barrier-free units of different types and sizes should be dispersed throughout the development.